-IMED 255 Audio Production (3 semester hours)
+IMED 255 - Audio Production

 Description: Audio production can make or break media-based projects.
 Understanding how sound is created, recorded, processed and managed in digital formats is at the heart of crafting interactive experiences.
 This course is designed as an introduction to computer based recording, editing, mixing and production of sound.
 A software purchase is required.
 Offered Spring Semester, annually.